-While healthy personal finance doesn’t need to be that complicated to be all that complicated, our financial education is never truly “complete.”
+While healthy personal finance doesn’t need to be too complicated, our financial education is never truly “complete.”
 There is always some new term or concept to learn about, and doing so is a great way to expand your financial literacy.

-Engaging in continuous financial learning does two key things for you.
+Engaging in continuous financial learning does two main things for you.
 First, it creates new opportunities to make more informed decisions and manage your money more wisely.
 Second, it reduces the unknowns.
-It leaves the financial world feeling like less of a big intimidating mystery.
+Becoming more financially literate leaves the financial world feeling like less of a big scary mystery.

-This builds confidence and fosters a sense of calm in dealing with your money.
-The more you understand for yourself, the less you need to run to (and pay) your financial planner to solve for you.
+This education builds confidence and fosters a sense of calm in dealing with your money.
+The more you understand yourself, the less you need to rely on paid financial planners, brokers, and accountants.

 3. Set (or Update) a Financial Goal

-It is always astounding to me what one person can accomplish when they are focused on a clear target.
+It is always astounding what one person can accomplish when focusing on a clear, singular target.
 And this is no truer than with money.

-Nurturing your long-term vision is an important act of financial self-care.
+Nurturing your long-term vision is an essential act of financial self-care.
 Know what you are striving for so that you can build a plan to get there and stick to that plan.
-Without this commitment, my wife and I would never have been able to pay off our $167,000 student loan debt.

 Good financial habits can be challenging to stick with.
-And it gets even harder when you don’t have a clear aim.
-Take time to develop and clarify your “why,” and you’ll be able to build much more reliable motivation to take yourself to new places with your money.
+And it gets even trickier when you don’t have a clear target.
+So take time to develop and clarify your “why,” and you’ll be able to build much more reliable motivation to take yourself to new places with your money.

-And hey, it’s okay to update your goals from time to time to keep things in sync with where you are now and where you want to go next.
+And hey, it’s okay to update your goals occasionally to keep things in sync with where you are now and where you want to go next.

 4. Do an Accounts Check-up

-One thing that makes managing your money feel next to impossible is having a big messy pile of financial accounts — a checking account, nine credit cards, three retirement accounts, that one weird bank account with like 50 bucks in it and a terrible interest rate…you know what I’m talking about.
+One thing that makes managing money feel next to impossible is having a big messy pile of financial accounts — one checking account, nine credit cards, three retirement accounts, and that weird savings account you forgot about with like 50 bucks in it.

 Periodically doing a check-up on your accounts is a gift to yourself.
-It’s important to be aware of where your assets and liabilities are.
-A check-up can also highlight if there are any accounts you don’t need anymore, or can combine.
+It’s crucial to be aware of where your assets and liabilities are.
+A check-up can also highlight if there are any accounts you don’t need anymore or can combine.
 Simpler is always better.

 5. Have an Honest Conversation About Money

-Sharing your experience, as well as your fears and frustrations with others, is a great way to find validation as well as possible solutions.
-Hearing your story from someone else’s perspective can open up new possibilities, or at the very least allow them to empathize with you so you don’t have to feel so alone in the fight.
+Sharing your experience, as well as your fears and frustrations with others, is a great way to find validation and possible solutions.
+Hearing your story from someone else’s perspective can open up new possibilities, or at the very least, allow them to empathize with you so you don’t have to feel so alone in the fight.
 Because you’re not alone.
 Each person’s financial situation is unique.
-But they’re all made up of similar struggles, worries, and dreams.
-And we’re all a lot better off sharing honest conversations about those things.
+But they all consist of similar struggles, worries, and dreams.
+And we’re all better off sharing honest conversations about those things.

 6. Celebrate Your Progress

-This has always been one of my favorite pieces of financial advice.
-It has a huge positive impact on financial wellness, and brings joy back into the equation.
+Celebrating the joys along the way, both big and small, has a huge positive impact on financial wellness and brings joy back into the equation.

 We are all working toward something with our money.
-For you, that may be getting out of debt, building good credit, growing your nest egg, or simply stocking up a savings account to be prepared for emergencies.
+That may be getting out of debt, building good credit, growing your nest egg, or simply stocking up a savings account to prepare for emergencies.

-Managing your personal finances is hard.
-It takes time and energy, and sometimes it feels like the results are still miles away.
-That is why it is so extremely important to track your progress on these big goals.
+Managing your personal finances is difficult.
+It takes time and energy, and sometimes the results feel miles away.
+That is why tracking your progress on these big goals is so important.

 When you do make progress, be sure to celebrate it!
-That can be something as simple as opening an IRA, setting up a repayment plan for your debts, or checking your credit report for the first time.
-Even small steps forward are steps forward, and that’s always something worth celebrating.
+That can be as simple as opening an IRA, setting up a repayment plan for your debts, or checking your credit report for the first time.
+Even small steps forward are positive progress, and that’s always worth celebrating.
 Take pride in your wins, and the next one will never be far away.